 Apple has been one of the proposal’s

-— Apple doesn’t want to see Microsoft encroach a market where Apple still maintains a healthy share.
+most outspoken critics — Apple doesn’t want to see Microsoft encroach a market where Apple still maintains a healthy share.
 In recent briefs filed with the court,

-Microsoft’s stated value of its settlement and suggested that Microsoft put up a cash settlement that could then be disbursed through an independent foundation not under Microsoft’s control.
+Apple has questioned Microsoft’s stated value of its settlement and suggested that Microsoft put up a cash settlement that could then be disbursed through an independent foundation not under Microsoft’s control.
 Apple has also suggested that any plan to purchase refurbished computers is riddled with hidden costs and other pitfalls that reduce the systems’ usefulness.

 Following the filing of Apple’s supplemental brief, Microsoft

-of its settlement to provide for more independent oversight, although the amounts of cash and software were not altered.
+amended the terms of its settlement to provide for more independent oversight, although the amounts of cash and software were not altered.